26thavenue/wande/req.md

 - Protect admin route with clerk
 - Adding pagination to the products
 - Adding pagination for the payments table
-- Scroll Are for the category
-- Use toast from chadcn
-- Use navigation menu for category
+- [x]Use navigation menu for category
 - Decreasing the number InStock for every succesful purchase i.e if the payment status is pending run anupdate on the product.numberInStock
 - Add metadata
-- add an error page
 - Add a userId to the
+- Add a loading state for everything that has useEffect

 Version 2